reznikmm/protobuf/docs/generated_code.md

 a vector type declared with the message type.

 ### Oneof Fields
-For now we support only single `Oneof` construction per message.
+For now, we support only single `Oneof` construction per message.
 The compiler generates a component with name `Variant` of a corresponding type.
 This component has a discriminant with the name `Oneof`.
 There is a single component for each discriminant value.